 An easy way to create your own invoicing tracking template is by using an Excel spreadsheet.
 With an Excel spreadsheet, you can organize your billing in multiple ways.
 While a ledger is usually kept chronologically according to date, an online tracker can filter your invoices based on name, receivable, date, receipt number, and more.
 When creating your Excel invoice tracking template, it’s a good idea to start by including the following:

 Pro tip: If you want to automate your invoice tracker, PayPal Invoicing does the heavy lifting for you.
 The PayPal invoice tracker updates automatically to include each new bill and track its payment status.
 You’ll see the status of each invoice and have the ability to record payments, send reminders, and more, using a convenient drop-down menu.

 Once you’ve got the basics covered, you can think about customizing your invoice tracker to meet your specific needs.
 Does it make sense for your billing to include additional information about the customer?
 Do you have employees who made the sale or provided the service?
 When tailoring your invoice tracker template, you may consider including the following details:

-With PayPal Invoicing, you'll have a dashboard where you can view the complete history of an invoice, accept payments from 200+ markets around the globe, and more.
-Even better, PayPal Invoicing can help you get paid faster by giving your customers an easy way to pay – even if they don’t have a PayPal account.
-For example, 79% of businesses using PayPal Invoicing reported that they received payment on an invoice within a week from the time the invoice is sent out.1
+With PayPal Invoicing, you'll have a dashboard where you can view the complete history of an invoice, accept payments from 200+ markets around the globe and more.
+Even better, PayPal Invoicing can help you get paid fast by giving your customers an easy way to pay – even if they don’t have an account with PayPal.
+For example, in a recent study, 79% of PayPal invoices are paid within one day of sending the invoice.1

 No matter what kind of invoice tracker you use, organization is key.
 You’d hate to leave money on the table because of a messy ledger.
 PayPal Invoicing can help you stay organized, save time, and get paid.